GISLAB-HAWK/LeafOn_vs_LeafOff_ALS_Metrics/README.md

 ## Abstract

 Airborne laser scanning (ALS) campaigns of forests differ in canopy phenology, yet the metrics derived from them are increasingly compared and combined across acquisitions.
 We quantified how leaf condition (i.e. leaf-on vs leaf-off) affects area-based structural metrics, and whether pulse density modulates it.
 Two acquisitions of the same forest in Central Germany, six months apart and harmonised to a common pulse density and scan angle, were compared for 24 conventional and eight structural complexity metrics across 400 randomly selected raster cells stratified by forest type.
-Differences were assessed with paired Wilcoxon tests, rank-biserial effect sizes, pixel-level rank correlations, and mixed-effects models at three pulse densities.
+Differences were assessed with paired Wilcoxon tests, rank-biserial effect sizes, pixel level rank correlations, and mixed-effects models at three pulse densities.
 Sensitivity increased with penetration depth into the stand, from a median difference of 0.038 m for maximum height to 1.66 m for the 10th height percentile and 4.75 m in deciduous stands, whereas effects in evergreen coniferous stands were an order of magnitude smaller.
 Effect size alone proved a poor criterion of robustness: mean canopy height differed strongly yet preserved the ranking of pixels, amounting to a systematic offset that can be corrected, whereas the fractal box dimension shifted only slightly but reordered the ranking.
 Seasonal differences were largely independent of pulse density.
 Maximum height was the only metric largely unaffected by leaf condition.
 Metrics describing the lower canopy, point densities and the box dimension should not be compared across leaf conditions in deciduous stands.
 Robustness thus follows from how a metric is calculated rather than from the structural property it describes.

 ## Citation